How to Verify an Employee's Authorization to Work in the US Through the Form I-9 Process

 Timing.
 Reverification must occur no later than when the employee's employment authorization or employment authorization document expires, whichever event happens first.

 Rehires.
-An employer may also complete section three of the Form I-9 if an employee is rehired within three years of the date that Form I-9 was originally completed or complete a new Form I-9 instead.
+An employer may also complete Section 3 of the Form I-9 if an employee is rehired within three years of the date that the Form I-9 was originally completed or complete a new Form I-9 instead.

-Name change.
-If an employee changes his or her name, the employer must indicate the name change in section three if the employee needs to be reverified or if the employee is rehired within three years of the date of completion of the original Form I-9.
-If an employer learns of an employee's name change at a time other than during reverification or when the employee is rehired it is recommended that employers enter the new name in section three of the Form I-9 so that the employer has an accurate record.
+Name Change.
+If an employee changes his or her name, the employer must indicate the name change in Section 3 if the employee needs to be reverified or if the employee is rehired within three years of the date of completion of the original Form I-9.
+If an employer learns of an employee's name change at a time other than during reverification or when the employee is rehired it is recommended that employers enter the new name in Section 3 of the Form I-9 so that the employer has an accurate record.
 If the employer is reviewing documents in the reverification process it should confirm that the document presented with the new name appears to be genuine and relates to the employee presenting it.
 However, in general employers should be proactive and ask employees for the reason and any documentation supporting the name change, as well as document this in the event of a government inspection.

 An employer is not required to terminate the employee's employment if he or she was working under a false identity, but is now currently work authorized.
 Nonetheless, employers should consult with their internal policies, other applicable laws or contractual obligations, which may require termination of that individual's employment for being dishonest about his or her identity.

-Deferred action recipients.
-Section three should be completed if the information provided in section one has not changed, but the employee shows the employer a new EAD.
-Employers should use the most current version of the Form I-9 when completing section three and attach it to the previously completed Form I-9.
+Deferred Action Recipients.
+Section 3 should be completed if the information provided in Section 1 has not changed, but the employee shows the employer a new EAD.
+Employers should use the most current version of the Form I-9 when completing Section 3 and attach it to the previously completed Form I-9.
 However, if a current employee who is a deferred action recipient presents updated information that changes the employee's name, date of birth, attestation or Social Security number, then a new Form I-9 must be completed.
 If a new Form I-9 is completed and the employer is an E-Verify participating employer, then it should verify the new information through E-Verify.

 Step 7: Avoid Discrimination in the Form I-9 Process